UNC-Libraries/SCTS-Documentation/Style Guide.md

 - You may include brief biographical/historical information to provide context for the collection but it is no longer required
 (we no longer have this tag in the finding aid: `<abstract encodinganalog="545">`; if you come across this tag in an existing finding aid, you can remove it, with the option of adding a briefer version of the biographical information to the `<abstract encodinganalog="520">`)

-- Review the abstract to make sure that the necessary access points (online catalog headings) can be grounded in it
+- Review the abstract to make sure that the necessary access points (online catalog headings) can be grounded in it.

 ## `<Bioghist>` versus `<Scopecontent>`